How to see NYC on a budget! The Big Apple is known as one of the most expensive cities in the US, this is how you can see it on the cheap.

 The Greenwich and Holiday Lights walking tours were some of my favorite memories from our NYC trip.
 Both tour guides I had were witty, funny, and extremely knowledgable about the city.

-They not only made the historical facts behind the monuments and famous sights interesting, but gave you additional tips on the best places to go, things to do, and how to truly stay cheap in the city.
+These tours not only made the historical facts behind the monuments and famous sights interesting, but gave you additional tips on the best places to go, things to do, and how to truly stay cheap in the city.
+They’re also a good way to see more local spots around the city, including some unique NYC street art and favorite cafes and restaurants.

 I’m sure the tours are even better when it’s not winter, below freezing, and when you can actually feel your feet and hands.